 Unlike new electronics, gadgets and toys, a new baby surely won’t come with a formal instruction manual – and that’s the scary part for most new dads.

-It’s even more nerve-racking for us, Filipino dads, whose society dictates that the moms should be more hands-on than us, or risk being labeled “under the saya.”
-But truth is, parenting is a combined responsibility of both parents – with a few exceptions for parents working overseas or those doing double shifts.
+It’s even more nerve-racking for us, Filipino dads, whose society dictates that the moms should be more hands-on than us.
+But truth is, parenting is a combined responsibility of both parents – with a few exceptions for parents working overseas or those doing double jobs.

 Close to a decade ago, I became a first-time dad to a baby girl whom I welcomed with excitement and so much anxiety for I knew nothing about changing diapers or bathing a fragile baby.
 I felt unprepared and totally overwhelmed.The good thing is that rearing a child has been proven to be a continuous work in progress that only experience can hone with the help of people who truly care enough.
 I can personally attest to this as my wife and I, with the guidance of our respective families, have been loyal partners in raising our children from the time we felt like complete dummies until the present-day super parents we’d like to believe we are to our two adorable daughters.